cloudrac3r/out-of-your-element/docs/notes.md

 ```
 pragma case_sensitive_like = 1;
-insert into emoji select replace(substr(discord_url, 35), ".gif", "") as emoji_id, 1 as animated, mxc_url from file where discord_url like 'https://cdn.discordapp.com/emojis/%.gif';
+insert into emoji select replace(substr(discord_url, 35), ".gif", "") as id, 1 as animated, mxc_url from file where discord_url like 'https://cdn.discordapp.com/emojis/%.gif';
-insert into emoji select replace(substr(discord_url, 35), ".png", "") as emoji_id, 0 as animated, mxc_url from file where discord_url like 'https://cdn.discordapp.com/emojis/%.png';
+insert into emoji select replace(substr(discord_url, 35), ".png", "") as id, 0 as animated, mxc_url from file where discord_url like 'https://cdn.discordapp.com/emojis/%.png';
 ```

 # Various considerations